 For schemes that operate with open deadlines, we will not be able to provide you with exact dates of when we will contact you for the PL response.
-You will be contacted once the reviews have been obtained and you will be sent an e-mail which will detail the size limit and deadline you need to submit your PL response by.
-These details vary according to the scheme and the number of reviews you have received so it is important to read the email carefully.
-Please note that the AHRC will not issue reminder for overdue PL responses and it is the PL's responsibility to ensure they submit their Response within the period allowed.
-If your response is not received within the period stated, then your application will proceed without it.
+You will be contacted once the reviews have been obtained and you will be sent an e-mail which will detail the size limit and deadline you need to submit your response by.

+Please note that the AHRC will not issue reminders for overdue responses and it is the PL's responsibility to ensure they submit their response by the deadline set.
+If the response is not received by the deadline the application will proceed to the panel stage without it.